 The idea is simple: Once you’ve voted on this Super Tuesday, send a Twitter message to @Ivoted. [...]

 I was strolling through the trade-show floor at Fall VON last week when I happened upon one company touting the following:

 [Company X]’s standardization leadership and innovative solutions empower the quad-play development community with future proof solutions.

-I suddenly had the urge to ask the company’s booth rep, “Sorry, what the [bleep] is it that you actually [...]
+I suddenly had the urge to ask the company’s booth rep, buy more about “Sorry, about it what [...]

-So, a tip of the cap to Sarah Wurrey, Kyle Flaherty, Jack Hodgson, Doug Haslam, Red Sox Cast (would sure like to know his/her real identity), Joe Cascio, Todd Defren, Rod [...]
+So, side effects a tip of the cap to Sarah Wurrey, visit this site Kyle Flaherty, Jack Hodgson, Doug Haslam, Red Sox Cast (would sure like to know [...]

 But I doesn’t mean I’ve been completely out of the loop this month.
 To wit:

 A new, emergency experimental service from Dave Winer called TwitterGram makes it easy to post audio Twitter messages.

 Record a short audio file — no larger than 200K — in mp3 format.

 Enter up to 75 characters of text that will introduce your Gram on [...]